hydroflux/ranked_wrestling_ws/BACKLOG.md

 ## General To Do

-- [ ] Split 'actions' script into smaller scripts as needed
+- [ ] Add timers
-- [ ] Remove the 'headless' floating variable in the environment file after finishing initial development

 ## Classes & Objects

 - [ ] Do a gap analysis of the "Stats" class vs. the 'stats' object to determine the best way to proceed
-- [ ] Benefits of using "Stats" class:
-- [ ] Hold ids, class_names, and tag_names in the class instance
+- [ ] Benefits of using "Stats" class: Hold ids, class_names, and tag_names in the class instance

 ## Interface